 - fluency in languages in addition to English (in particular Mandarin, Arabic, French, and/or Portuguese).

 Compensation and Benefits

 Accountability Counsel is an equal opportunity employer that does not discriminate on the basis of race, religion, disability, gender, nationality, ethnicity, sexual orientation, or other prohibited category.
-We strongly encourage people of color, LGBTQ individuals, people with disabilities, and all qualified persons to apply for this position.
+We strongly encourage people of color, LGBTQIA+ individuals, people with disabilities, and all qualified persons to apply for this position.